English Department, Ain Shams University, Cairo, Thursday, 5th December 1974

 There is another point of autobiography in this novel, when Poumphrey sets out to find his mother, fails, and finds a substitute mother, who is pleased to play the role.
 This is, to an extent, autobiographical.

 Generally, however, I do not use autobiography much at all.
 Some other writers use it a lot, such as Henry Williamson, whose novel was refused publication by Jonathan Cape because he had depicted his first wife, in Cape’s view, unfairly.
 This novel belonged to the genre of fictionalised autobiography, a genre of which I am suspicious, although it is responsible for some undoubted masterpieces (Proust, for example).

 An American historian once asked me, ‘What research methods do you follow?’
 I said None – she disbelieved me.
 ‘Shakespeare did research – you don’t believe he knew all that about human nature and drama and poetry without research.’
 This view was due to the assumption that all the raw material of imaginative literature can be acquired only conceptually, like a medieval historian.
 It caused me to exaggerate my disdain for research.
 If I didn’t know something I didn’t write about it.

 This isn’t quite true in all cases.
 The background for Something to Answer For came from (a) knowing Port Said well, (b) consulting The Times and working out the historical sequence, (c) meeting the Consul who helped me with a few details.
 In the largest sense, all fiction is autobiography; ‘no writer can truly invent anyone or anything, he can only edit his experience.’
-But the very demands of the writer’s act – to create characters and tensions – could lead the writer into new ways of thought that would not be possible were he or she not a writer.
+But the very demands of the writer’s act – to create characters and tensions – could lead the writer into new ways of thought that would not be possible were he not a writer.